fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start building the HTTP POST endpoint for adding flight diary entries.
 The accepted values should confirm to the example data.

-The code handling the response looks as follows
+The code handling of the response looks as follows

 ```js
 router.post('/', (req, res) => {